Cobwebbed Candle ProjectBy Bob Sherman

 |5.
 To bring out the detail I like to rub the candle gently with some Rub n Buff on my fingertip.||6.
 The finished candle.
 Unfortunately the overall photo did not come out as well (this was taken before I switched over to a digital camera) but the texture is visible in the previous photos.|

-Disclaimer: The information presented here is accurate to the best of my knowledge and common candle making practices as of the time of this writing - April 2006.
+Disclaimer: The information presented here is accurate to the best of my knowledge and common candle making practices as of the time of this writing.
+Originally published in 1998 and updated in April 2006 and June 2011.
 The author and the publisher accept no liability for the use or misuse of any of the information presented in this article.
 This article is presented for informational purposes and is used at your own risk.

 Author: Bob Sherman